Corymbia aspera: Taxonomy and naming

-The rough-leaved ghost gum was first formally described in 1859 by Ferdinand von Mueller in the Journal of the Proceedings of the Linnean Society, Botany and given the name Eucalyptus apsera.
+Rough-leaved ghost gum was first formally described in 1859 by Ferdinand von Mueller in the Journal of the Proceedings of the Linnean Society, Botany and given the name Eucalyptus apsera.
 In 1995, Ken Hill and Lawrie Johnson changed the name to Corymbia aspera.
 The specific epithet (aspera) is from the Latin word asper meaning "rough to the touch".

+Indigenous names and uses

+The Warumungu people of the Tennant Creek area know this tree as kuripi.
+When burnt, the ashes are often mixed with chewing tobacco, and sugarbag bees (a sweet delicacy) can often be found in the tree.

 Distribution and habitat

 Corymbia aspera grows in low, open woodland on hills, ridges and plateaus as well as on floodplains in red sand, alluvium and skeletal soils.
 Its range extends from the Pilbara and Kimberley regions of Western Australia east through the Roper and McArthur River catchments in the Northern Territory and into Queensland as far east as the Selwyn Range to the south east of Cloncurry.